 Your website may be beautiful, but if it’s not generating and capturing leads, it’s not functional.
-In fact, you may be downright invisible to prospects.
-It may be time to hire an SEO, a Search Engine Optimizer, who can give your website a much needed boost in visibility.
+You may be downright invisible to prospects.
+It may be time to hire an SEO, a Search Engine Optimizer, who can boost your website’s visibility.

 We’re living in a digital world.
-With so much content available online, the internet is the first place we go if we want to do research, find an answer to a question or make a purchase – even if that purchase is buying a house.
+With so much online content, the internet is the first place we go if we want to research, find an answer to a question, or make a purchase.

-While a new homebuyer isn’t about to do the entire purchasing transaction online, they are likely to start searching the web for listings in their area and price range.
-This means by the time they connect with a real estate agent, they’ve already considered what they can afford, what they’d like to purchase and what homes they want to take a look at.
+While new homebuyer isn’t about to do the entire purchasing transaction online, they are likely to start searching the web for listings in their area and price range.
+By the time they connect with a real estate agent, they’ve already considered what they can afford, what they’d like to purchase and what homes they want to look at.

 But that isn’t all.
 They also know which real estate agents they’d like to work with – before even making a phone call or talking to you in person.
 They’re using the information they’ve gathered online to make a decision.